 Income & Expenses

 Assets & Liabilities

 The paper trail (receipts, proof or transactions etc) - for when you get audited

 All of your clubs income and expenses must be documented in a financial statement.
-We’ve developed a new financial statement template that we’d like you to adopt.
+We’ve developed financial statement template that we’d like you to adopt.
 This updated template is much easier to follow and will save you time over your year in tenure.
-It is not mandatory that you to adopt our new template, however, it is highly encouraged in order to avoid having issues when re-registering your club each year.
+It is not mandatory that you to adopt our template, however, it is highly encouraged in order to avoid having issues when re-registering your club each year.
 If you have a great system in place already, feel free to continue with it!

 As many of you know, your club must prepare and show an up-to-date copy of your club's financial statement for the year to your members at your Annual General Meeting during August - November.
 This same financial statement must then be submitted to the Guild in order to re-register each year.
 To prepare for this, we urge you to follow our tips to avoid some issues that you may not predict.

 Check your bank statement (or online banking transactions) regularly and cross check this with your financial statement document.
-Financial Statement documents are a clearer and compiled view of your bank & cash transactions that list all of your income and expenses (Page 1 of our new template).
+Financial Statement documents are a clearer and compiled view of your bank & cash transactions that list all of your income and expenses (Page 1 of our template).